 Wash your hands with soap and water before you apply henna.
 You can also use alcohol based lotion if your skin is oily, and to get the dark colour on your hands you can apply mehendi oil as well.

-Note: Do not apply any cream or oil on your skin as it will act as a barrier, and minimise the mehendi absorption into your skin thus, may result is fade or dull mehendi colour/ mehendi stain
+Note: Do not apply any cream or oil on your skin as it will act as a barrier, and minimize the mehendi absorption into your skin thus, may result is fade or dull mehendi colour/ mehendi stain